baricadr/baricadr/README.md

     auto_freeze_interval: 7  # Delay (in days) between each regular automated freeze task (ignored if auto_freeze is False)
     chown_uid: 9876  # When pulling files, change owner to specified user id (default: the user running baricadr, root)
     chown_gid: 9876  # When pulling files, change owner to specified group id (default: the user running baricadr, root)
+    disable_atime_test: False  # Set this to True to prevent Baricadr from checking if repo is really freezable by playing with atime.
+Use at your own risk and when you're sure atime is really updated for this volume (possible use cases: volume mounted with relatime option, or nfs mount with cache). (default: False)
 ```

 You must set the `BARICADR_REPOS_CONF` environment variable to the path to this yaml file, or define it in the `local.cfg` config file.
 A test one is used by default in the development `docker-compose.dev.yml` file